bAndie91/tools/descriptions.md

 | [foreach](user-tools/foreach) | Run an OS or shell command on each input line, similar to xargs(1)
 | [g_filename_to_uri](user-tools/g_filename_to_uri) | Mimic g_filename_to_uri() GLib function creating a file:// url from path string
 | [gitdiff](user-tools/gitdiff) | View two files' diff by git-diff(1), even not under git version control
+| [grandparentexe](compiled-tools/grandparentexe.c) | Display the grandparent process executable path of the current process
 | [header.sed](user-tools/header.sed) | Echo the input stream up to the first empty line (usual end-of-header marker)
 | [Head](user-tools/Head) | output as many lines from the first part of files as many lines on the terminal currently
 | [htmlentities](user-tools/htmlentities) | Convert plain text into HTML-safe text